hrushikesh2k1/Devops-Interview/cuculus-interview.md

 1. Suddenly a severe incident raised.
 What is your action for First 15min?

-   I would immediately acknowledge the incident and will work on collecting  .         information about the issue.
+   I would immediately acknowledge the incident and will work on collecting information about the issue.
    I would check the pod health by kubectl describe to check for the errors (crashLoopBackOff, OOMKilled, Readiness/Liveness probe failure, Recent pod restarts, service endpoints, Node pressure using Kubectl top node, Any HPA scaling issues, Ingress errors or 5xx error, check for recent rollouts using kubectl rollout undo deployment).
-   By checking all of these I will collect the all possible information and            primarily decide is this infra issue, application issue, networking issue or        capacity issue?
+   By checking all of these I will collect the all possible information and primarily decide, is this infra issue, application issue, networking issue or capacity issue?

    Minutes 2–5: Declare the Incident Early
-  "One of the biggest mistakes teams make is waiting too long to declare an incident.
    I would declare it early — even if I'm not 100% sure of the severity.
-   This gets the right people looped in faster.
-I've read about cases where teams delayed declaration and spent hours debugging in silos, which slowed resolution significantly.
-Early declaration means: open a dedicated Slack channel or war room, assign an Incident Commander
+   This gets the right people looped in faster.I will open a dedicated Slack channel or war room, assign an Incident Commander
    (or take that role temporarily), and notify stakeholders."

   Minutes 5–10: Communicate and Escalate
   "I'd post a quick initial message to the incident channel: 'Production incident declared.
 Symptom: [X].
   Impact: [Y users/services].
 Currently investigating.
 Next update in 10 minutes.'
   Then I'd escalate based on what I'm seeing.
   If it's a Kubernetes cluster issue, I'm paging the platform team.
   If it's an identity/auth failure, I'm pulling in the IAM team.
   In Azure environments I've worked in, this could mean escalating to the networking or AAD team depending on the error."

   Minutes 10–15: Attempt Generic Mitigation, Not Root Cause